farghul/spider/README.md

 # Spider

 Spider is a WordPress website (blog) deployment tool.
 It Automates the process of launching and transfering database assets to a new WordPress blog site.
+Designed with multisite migration in mind, it is ready to

 ![Spider](spider.webp)